martin-ueding/geo-activity-playground/docs/index.md

 ## Get started

 1. Install the software [using the stable version](getting-started/installing-stable-on-linux.md).
 If you want to use the latest development version, use that guide.
-2. Choose a data source, either [activity files](getting-started/using-activity-files.md) or the [Strava API](getting-started/using-strava-api.md).
+2. Choose a data source, either local [activity files](getting-started/using-activity-files.md) or the [Strava API](getting-started/using-strava-api.md).
 You can only have one source per playground.
 But you can have as many playgrounds as you like.